-If you are a PrognoCIS user planning to submit the data for 2020 QPP MIPS and facing the circumstances out of control that makes it difficult to meet program requirements, CMS is providing the opportunity to submit the “exceptions application” to re-weight any or all MIPS performance categories.
+If you are a PrognoCIS user planning to submit the data for 2020 QPP MIPS and facing circumstances out of control that make it difficult to meet program requirements, CMS is providing the opportunity to submit the “exceptions application” to re-weight any or all MIPS performance categories.

 There are two types of exception applications available; the application window for PY 2020 is currently open.
 Do not miss the deadline-December 31, 2020.